markrobinsonuzh/rbm8a-rnaseq-explorer/README.md

 or, download a snapshot of the repository using the green `Code` button above (e.g., click on `Download ZIP` and then unzip the files of the repository in a reasonably location locally).

-Then, start an R session and set the current working directory to whereever `rbm8a-rnaseq-explorer` was placed.
-(TIP: you can double-click on the `rbm8a-rnaseq-explorer.Rproj` and an R session will be started with the directory correctly set.)
+Then, start an R session and set the current working directory to where `rbm8a-rnaseq-explorer` was placed.
+(TIP: if using RStudio, you can double-click on the `rbm8a-rnaseq-explorer.Rproj` file and an R session will be started with the directory correctly set.)

 If not already installed, you will need to install the following packages (cut-and-paste into the console):